davidmreed/davidmreed.github.io/_drafts/ready/wrapper-class.md

 This is a very simple example; you can do quite a bit with conditional rendering to present the wrapper's information most appropriately.

 In the case that you're using an `<apex:pageBlockTable>` with `<apex:column>` entries, you might simplify your presentation by creating more calculated properties within your wrapper and keying your columns directly to those `Wrapper` instance variables, rather than using extremely complex conditional rendering.
+For example, if you were presenting a synthetic Contact "timeline" composed of Activities and Campaign Member records, your wrapper object might consist almost entirely of a set of calculated properties like `Title`, `Date`, and `Description` - you might not even store the sObjects at all!